Vitorialuz229/freecodecamp-curso-html-css/README.md

 # Learn HTML and CSS - Course From Scratch

-This repository contains the code for the course "Learn HTML and CSS - Course from Scratch" created for freeCodeCamp.
+This repository contains the code for the course "Web Design Responsivo" created for freeCodeCamp.

-The 5+ hour course is designed for you to learn the fundamentals of HTML and CSS step by step through practice and with examples that will help you apply your knowledge.

 ## 🔹 Content